 Stir the marinade into the pot along with 2 cups of beef broth, return the roast and all of the juices accumulated on the plate, cover, and put into the 325º oven and ignore it for 2 ½ to 3 hours, or until it is tender, tender, tender.

-Once it is tender, remove the meat and set it aside while you finish the gravy.
+Once the meat is tender, remove it to a warm plate and set it aside while you finish the gravy.

-Conversely, if the sauce seems too thin, mix a little cornstarch with some beef broth and slowly add that until it thickens to your desired consistency.
+- If your sauce seems too thick, add a bit of beef broth until it reaches the desired consistency.
+If it seems too thin, mix a little cornstarch with some beef broth and slowly add that until it thickens to your desired consistency.

 Sauerbraten is traditionally served with Spatzle and Braised Red Cabbage.
 So yummy.
 And see, I can be traditional when I want to be.